 AirPlay support is one of the biggest reasons many iPhone and iPad users choose Apple’s pricey Apple TV streaming box over much cheaper streaming devices from Roku and Amazon.
 With Roku devices supporting AirPlay 2 available at a fraction of the cost, Apple’s move to share its streaming technology may be a bad sign for the future of its fancy black streaming box.

-There is no word on when the official rollout of Airplay 2 may happen on Roku devices, with the companies reportedly still meeting about the integration, but the news does leave a lot for Apple users to look forward to.
+There is still no word on when the official rollout of Airplay 2 may happen on Roku devices, but the news does leave a lot for Apple users to look forward to.
 After all, who doesn’t want better integration between their Apple devices and the other tech in their home?

 Updated on March 11, 2019: Added information about the deal reportedly being finalized.